voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. note::

-    As the example above demonstrates, |ViewExpression| instances may contain `datetime.datetime` and `datetime.timedelta` objects.
+    As the example above demonstrates, |ViewExpression| instances may contain `datetime` and `timedelta` objects.

     Note that, internally, subtracting two dates will result in the number of milliseconds between them.
-Using `datetime.timedelta` allows these units to be abstracted away from the API user.
+Using `timedelta` allows these units to be abstracted away from the API user.

 .. _object-patches-views: